What Happens If You’re Injured in an Accident With a USPS Truck?

 The employees and contractors of the United States Postal Service, or USPS, deliver 48% of the world’s mail.
 In 2019, that involved traveling 1.34 billion miles.
 Whether it’s in 18-wheelers, delivery trucks, or the individually-owned vehicles of many rural carriers, they’re all over the nation’s roads.

-What happens when you’re in an accident with someone working for USPS?
+What happens if you’re involved in a USPS truck accident?
 What if you’re injured?
 There is a process for seeking compensation, but it’s very different from a typical collision or injury claim.
-Here’s what you should know about a Postal truck lawsuit.
+Here’s what you should know about a postal truck accident lawsuit.

-Can I Sue USPS for My Accident or Injury?
+Can I Sue for My Injury from an Accident with a USPS Truck?

 Yes – but there is a specific process to do so.
 The Postal Service is part of the federal government, so bringing a lawsuit against them isn’t the same as suing a private individual or company (such as FedEx, DHL, or UPS).
-There are a variety of factors that can come into play, but the most important thing to know is that any lawsuit against the U.S. Postal Service happens based on a law called the Federal Tort Claims Act (FTCA).
-More on that later.
+There are a variety of factors that can come into play, but the most important thing to know is that any lawsuit after being injured by a USPS truck happens based on a law called the Federal Tort Claims Act (FTCA).

-What Is the Federal Tort Claims Act and How Does It Affect My USPS Mail Truck Accident?
+What Is the Federal Tort Claims Act and How Does It Affect Me After My USPS Truck Accident?

 The FTCA also bars certain types of claims under a doctrine called “sovereign immunity.”
 This probably won’t apply to your case, but it illustrates the many, many layers of the law.

-How Do I Get Compensation for My Injury From the Postal Service?
+How Do I Get Compensation for My Injury From a USPS Accident?

 The FTCA has a process to follow.
 The first step through the FTCA is to make a claim.
 As in many personal injury cases we work, a lawsuit may not be necessary if the sides can come to an agreement.
 To make a claim, you fill out Standard Form 95 Claim for Damage, Injury, or Death.

-It is a fairly straightforward document, though the process that surrounds it is particular and there are a few facts surrounding the form – and buried on it – worth noting.
+The process that surrounds the document is particular and there are a few facts surrounding the form – and buried on it – worth noting.

 - The claim must be submitted within two years of the incident.